|

 Daphne.
 The narrator was Michael Rye, and the musical score was created by Christopher Stone.

 Dragon's Lair was a hit from the start.
-With over 30 million dollars in sales in the first 40 days, and grossing more than 32 million dollars
+With over 30 million dollars in sales in the first 40 days, and grossing more than 32 million dollars in the first eight

-in the first eight months in the arcades, it seemed unstoppable.
-A line of merchandise was issued featuring Dirk and Daphne, and the Marvel Studio
+months in the arcades, it seemed unstoppable.
+A line of merchandise was issued featuring Dirk and Daphne, and Ruby-Spears

-produced a Saturday morning TV show based on the game.
-The TV show, produced by Ruby Spears, debuted in the fall of 1984 on ABC and lasted only one
+Enterprises produced a Saturday morning cartoon based on the game.
+The TV show debuted in the fall of 1984 on ABC and lasted only one season.
+There was also a

-season.
-There was also a Dragon's Lair feature film that was planned, storyboarded, and written in 1984, but never yet put into production.
-The
+Dragon's Lair animated feature film that was planned, storyboarded, and written in 1984, but never yet put into production.
+The film was to be called

-film was to be called Dragon's Lair: The Legend, exploring the background of Dirk & how he meets Daphne, as a darker, more developed story.
+Dragon's Lair: The Legend, exploring the background of Dirk and how he meets Daphne, as a darker, more developed story.

 |